Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Introduction

+We note that an earlier version of our surprise-reacting idea was posted on \emph{arXiv} and then used in a 3D printing study~\cite{jin:2022}.
+In the present study, we refine the idea and present both the benchmark studies and the real-life case differently from what was studied in~\cite{jin:2022}.
 The rest of the paper unfolds as follows.
-Section~\ref{sec:literature} summarizes the past research relevant to our work.
-Section~\ref{sec:algorithm} elaborates the concept of surprise and the data science model used to measure different types of surprises.
-We also discuss how to react to surprise and how it can be used by an artificial experimenter.
-We conclude this section by providing a simple example to illustrate the working mechanism of the surprise-reacting policy and the advantages it brings.
-Using two benchmark datasets and a real-life grinding dataset, Section~\ref{sec:performance} presents the performance evaluation of the proposed surprise-reacting approach as compared to the traditional EI-based BO approach and its $\epsilon$-greedy version.
+Section~\ref{sec:literature} summarizes the past relevant research.
+Section~\ref{sec:algorithm} elaborates on the concept and measurement of surprise and discusses how to react to surprise.
+We conclude this section by providing a simple illustration example.
+Section~\ref{sec:performance} presents the performance evaluation of the proposed surprise-reacting approach as compared to the competing approaches.
 Finally, we summarize the paper in Section~\ref{sec:conclusion}.